-It is likely by now you know about Great Wolf Lodge, especially if you live within driving distance of one.
+It is likely by now you know about Great Wolf Lodge, Niagara Falls, especially if you live within driving distance.

-We had heard all sorts of things about Great Wolf before travelling there for the first time almost 2 years ago.
+We had heard all sorts of things about how much fun Great Wolf Lodge is for the whole family before travelling there for the first time almost 2 years ago.

 When we decided we wanted to go back this spring, we felt like experts.

-Let me share some of the things that you may not know about Great Wolf Lodge if you haven’t been there yet.
+Let me share some Great Wolf Lodge tips if you haven’t been there yet.

 It is great for the little guys too

 The first time we went to GWL we chose to leave our 1 year old at home with Grandma and take our older kids (then ages 2, 4, 6, 8).